We may earn money or products from the companies mentioned in this post.

 Tuna Melt, A True American Classic

 When I see Tuna Melt on the menu, I immediately think of a 1950’s roadside diner, a mom and pop, jukebox joint where Salisbury Steak and Open Face Sandwiches are also featured on the menu.
-In my book, a Tuna Melt is a true ‘retro’ recipe.
+In my book, a Tuna Melt is a true ‘retro’ recipe therefore a True American Classic.

 A few simple ingredients can turn a pouch or can of tuna into a satisfying and affordable meal.
 For this recipe I combined two pouches of lemon-pepper tuna, a few tablespoons of mayonnaise or salad dressing and dried dill weed.
 Lightly toasted English muffins are topped with the tuna mixture.
 Now I know many people will say this isn’t a true classic, ‘retro’ tuna melt because I didn’t top the tuna with an American cheese slice.
 Shame on me.

 I decided not to top my tuna melt with American cheese slices because I really don’t care for them.
 Maybe it’s because I live in Wisconsin, America’s Dairyland, and I know what good cheese is and the many varieties of cheese that are out there but American cheese slices seem rather waxy and rubbery to me.
-Now in a pinch I have used American cheese slices before in this recipe (my hubby loves American cheese) and they do make a nice grilled cheese sandwich but over all I prefer not to use American cheese slices.
-Don’t get me wrong, I like and use cheese whiz, Velveeta cheese and processed cheese slices but each has its specific recipe.
+Now in a pinch I have used American cheese slices before.

 A True Classic